adambware/dotfiles-playbook/roles/adambware.node/README.md

 ## Notes

-- Installs Node.js via Homebrew for system-wide use
-- Also installs NVM (Node Version Manager) for managing multiple Node.js versions
+- Uses tj/n (Node Version Manager) for managing Node.js versions
+- Does not install Node.js via Homebrew as it's redundant when using n
-- Configures NVM in your shell configuration
+- Configures n in your shell configuration
 - Installs common global npm packages

+## Why tj/n Instead of NVM?

+This role uses tj/n instead of NVM for several reasons:

+1. **Simplicity**: n is simpler and more lightweight than NVM
+2. **Performance**: n has less overhead and faster shell initialization
+3. **Ease of use**: n has a more straightforward command syntax
+4. **Maintenance**: n requires less configuration and management

 ## Idempotence